Oracle Java Licensing Changes 2025

 By following these recommendations, organizations can significantly reduce their risk of an Oracle Java compliance crisis and make well-informed decisions about Java’s future in their IT landscape.

-The theme across these steps is proactivity โ the sooner you assess, clean up, seek advice, and explore alternatives, the better your outcomes will be.
+The theme that runs through these steps is proactivity โ the sooner you assess, clean up, seek advice, and explore alternatives, the better your outcomes will be.

 Role-Specific Considerations

-Different stakeholders in the enterprise will need to tackle the Java licensing challenge from unique angles.
+Different stakeholders within the enterprise will need to address the Java licensing challenge from unique perspectives.

 Below is a breakdown of priorities and actions for key roles: